gopaddle-io/gopaddle-lite/README.md

 ## microk8s addon for gopaddle community (lite) edition:

+The microk8s addon for gopaddle community (lite) edition uses this helm repository for helm installation.

-This general documentation for microk8s addons is at: https://github.com/canonical/microk8s-community-addons
+The general documentation for microk8s addons is at: https://github.com/canonical/microk8s-community-addons

 The same is also available from: https://github.com/gopaddle-io/microk8s-community-addons

-For documentation specific to mircok8s addon for gopaddle community (lite) edition, see: https://github.com/gopaddle-io/microk8s-community-addons/blob/main/README.gopaddle_addon.md
+For documentation specific to microk8s addon for gopaddle community (lite) edition, see: https://github.com/gopaddle-io/microk8s-community-addons/blob/main/README.gopaddle_addon.md

 ## Help: